Duty-Free Zone Meaning

-Define Duty Free Zone In Simple Terms
+Define Duty-Free Zone in Simple Terms

 A duty-free shop is a retail store whose goods are not taxed by local or national entities, so long as the goods sold by these stores will be taking the goods out of the country.

-What Does Duty Free Zone Mean In Finance?
+What Does Duty-Free Zone Mean in Finance?

 Stores categorized as “duty-free” are typically in a duty-free jurisdiction, known as a “duty-free zone.”

-Duty Free Zone Example
+Duty-Free Zone Example

+Locations which facilitate travel, such as international airports and seaports, are commonly categorized as duty-free zones due to travelers commonly leaving the country shortly after making a purchase.
 While the duty free shop may be tax exempt, travelers may be expected to pay an import tax upon bringing the goods into a new country.
 Tax is often incurred only upon bringing goods whose value exceeds a predetermined limit, so retail purchasers often do not need to pay an import tax.